santisq/PSADTree/docs/en-US/Get-ADTreePrincipalGroupMembership.md

 ### -ShowAll

 By default, previously processed groups will be marked as _"Processed Group"_ and their hierarchy will not be displayed.
-This switch determines that this cmdlet should display the hierarchy of previously processed groups for the specified principal.
+This switch forces the cmdlet to display the full hierarchy including previously processed groups.

-> __NOTE:__ This cmdlet uses a caching mechanism to ensure that Active Directory Groups are queried only once per Identity.
+> __NOTE:__ This cmdlet uses a caching mechanism to ensure that Active Directory Groups are only queried once per Identity.
-This chaching mechanism is also used to reconstruct the pre-processed group's hierarchy when the `-ShowAll` switch is used, thus not infering in a great performance cost.
+This caching mechanism is also used to reconstruct the pre-processed group's hierarchy when the `-ShowAll` switch is used, thus not incurring a performance cost.
-The intent behind this switch is as to not clotter the cmdlet's output by default.
+The intent behind this switch is to not clutter the cmdlet's output by default.

 ```yaml
 Type: SwitchParameter